Nasty94/OMS/README.md

      * no duplicate checks are implemented
      * it is NOT possible to add order if client does not exist in database
      * no erro are shown, user just redirested no relevant tag and do data is added
+- as there was no info about deleting or editing order, these buttons were not created

 Unused files: